LincolnRoboticsWebsite/LincolnRoboticsWebsite.github.io/Notes.md

 # LincolnRoboticsWebsite.github.io
 NOTES/TO DO/SUGGESTIONS FROM MAX
-- add scroll bar to events box
-  - keep the word event static but have the rest of the box able to scroll up/down when we have more events.
 - fix scout files so one isnt purple and the other isnt blue
    - it just is idk why
 - add other teams